tlswg/draft-ietf-tls-ctls/draft-ietf-tls-ctls.md

 the current connection state.
 Plaintext alert messages use the content type `ctls-alert`.

+Unencrypted handshake records use the content type is always `ctls-handshake`.

-For encrypted messages the outer content type is always `ctls` and the inner content type indicates the true content type.
+For encrypted messages the outer content type is set to `ctls` and the inner content type indicates the true content type.

 The `profile_id` field allows the client and server to agree on which